littlstar/littlstar-ios-sdk/README.md

 ![Alt text](images/seq2.png "Sequence diagram: getVideoItemByVideoId")

-After one or more *Video Item*s has been received from the back-end,  you can select an **LSVideo** item to be played with the 360° player component (**Orion1View**), or show the details and retrieve thumbnail images of multiple **LSVideo** items in a user interface where the *Logged-in User* can select a video to be played.
+After one or more *Video Item*s has been received from the back-end,  you can select an **LSVideo** item to be played with the 360° player component (**LSPlayerView**), or show the details and retrieve thumbnail images of multiple **LSVideo** items in a user interface where the *Logged-in User* can select a video to be played.

 To request videos by category (i.e. sports, music, travel, design etc.), method **getVideosByCategory:** can be used.
 Note that gategory needs to be given as **LSCategory** object.
 Method **getCategories** can be used to get available categories.